-The paralegal generally works as part of a legal team in a law office, in government, or in a corporate or business setting.
+The paralegal generally works as part of a legal team in a law office, in government, or in a corporate, nonprofit or business setting.
 The paralegal functions as a case coordinator, researcher, one who interviews clients and witnesses, accumulates evidence, and prepares legal documents.
 The paralegal is involved in virtually all aspects of the legal process, but they work under the supervision of an attorney.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 Transfer students are expected to take the majority of their credit hours of their major courses at College of Saint Mary.
 Transfer credits will be evaluated carefully to assure comparability in nature, content and level of credit.

-Transfer credits in the student's major will be limited to fourteen hours for bachelor students, nine hours for associate students and six hours for Certificate students The University only accepts transfer credits in law courses from American Bar Association approved schools.
+Transfer credits in the student's major will be limited to fourteen hours for bachelor students, nine hours for associate students and six hours for Certificate students.
+The number of law school transfer credits accepted for the 3+3 program will be evaluated based on the first-year curriculum of the particular school.
+The University only accepts transfer credits in law courses from American Bar Association approved schools.